dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 official `postgres` and `postgres:14` images rather than the Lab image, because the demo needs several servers side by side and nothing from the Lab dataset.
 Quoted output is copied from those `results/` files.
-The Lab image itself has one relevant caveat, see the Postgres 19 section of part 3.
+The Lab image itself has one relevant caveat, covered later in this series: it preloads `pg_stat_plans`, which crashes on a beta of Postgres 19.
 {{< /lab >}}

 <!--toc-->